 Here is our interview with The Heart Bandits.

-What is a marriage proposal & romantic event planner?
+What is a marriage proposal and romantic event planner?

 We are a full-service planning company, so we interview the client and come up with a customized marriage proposal, wedding anniversary, or romantic date ideas.
 Once the client picks their favorite idea, we coordinate the entire event from venue selection, negotiations, contract execution, etc.